mahaoran1997/vision.github.io/test/guide.md

 The following picture is the L298N Motor Driver Scheme, which powers the 12V motor and controls the motor's rotational speed.
 <img src="https://www.haoranma.info/vision.github.io/assets/images/Motor Circuit_bb.png" alt="L298N Motor Driver Scheme">
 <p>
 To power and control the motor speed, we need to use the Pulse Width Modulation (PWM), a way to control analog devices with a digital output.
 In other words, we can output a modulating signal from a digital device (Arduino Uno) to drive an analog device (motor).
-After setting up the motor driver circuit, we can simply assign the Arduino output pins, and call `analogWrite`
+After setting up the motor driver circuit, we can simply assign the Arduino output pins, and call `analogWrite`.

 ```C++
 int enA = 9;